 Data logging and frequency bands

-Modern hearing aids can also record the listening programmes and volumes used under different listening environments, in addition to marking the range and frequency of the sounds you most often hear under different settings.
-This allows hearing aid professionals to assess your wearing times and the environments you’re in the most and may help in reprogramming your hearing aids to better suit your lifestyle.
+Modern hearing aids can record the listening programmes and volumes used under different listening environments, as well as marking the range and frequency of sounds you most often hear.
+This allows our hearing experts to fine tune your hearing aids to better suit your lifestyle.

 Speech enhancement